Environmental Management

 The Luang Prabang Hydropower Project recognizes the importance of effective waste management in its operations, including leftover materials from construction, renovation, and demolition activities.

-As the project's population grows, the amount of waste generated also increases.
+As the number of employees relocating to the project site and the local project staff increases, the amount of waste generated also increases.
 Without proper management in compliance with environmental regulations, this waste could have a significant impact on the environment and surrounding communities.
 Poor waste management can not only affect the landscape but also lead to soil and water contamination and pose safety risks to nearby residents.
 To address this, the company prioritizes a comprehensive waste management process, from initial planning to project completion.
 Waste is first sorted into two main categories: construction waste and community waste.
 Further classification is carried out to ensure proper disposal, as follows:

 carried out to ensure proper disposal